popgendad/libplink_lite/README.md

-# libplink-lite
+# libplink_lite

-An optimized and light-weight C library for reading and writing plink format data
+An optimized and lightweight C library for reading and writing plink format data

 ## How to build